mihaelamunteanu/PersonalRecord/README.md

 pg_ctl start
 SET PGDATA=C:\Program Files\PostgreSQL\11\data

+# 18.01.2019
+- properties files to save data to (the pdfs) and to read data from...
+- logs
+- validare - check what there is still to do
+- bat for app
+- DB backup procedure - de completat
+- DB installation procedure
+- doc (Java installation, Postgres Installation, DB installation, DB back-up installation (choose folders), Application Installation, Task Scheduler, usage)
+- test icon to run app
+- organize folders for Db
+- establish need for users
+- schimbari dupa discutia cu Cosmin

 # 16.01.2019
+- properties files to save data to (the pdfs) and to read data from...
 - logs
 - validare
 - select first row from lists - talk to Cosmin